Theldus/wsServer/README.md

 wsServer - a very tiny WebSocket server library written in C

 ### Library
-The library is made to be as simple as possible, so I don't follow to the letter the [RFC 6455](https://tools.ietf.org/html/rfc6455), the only thing this library can do is send and receive text messages and treats them as events.
+The library is made to be as simple as possible, so I don't follow to the letter the [RFC 6455](https://tools.ietf.org/html/rfc6455) and the only thing this library can do (until now, contributions are welcome) is send and receive text messages and treats them as events.

 So it could not be helpful if you facing with a big application, but if you just want to send some messages between a non serious application, help yourself, :-)

 ### Building
-The process to build is very easy, just type ``make`` to build e ``make clean`` to clear your workspace.
+The process to build is very easy, just type ``make`` to build and ``make clean`` to clear your workspace.
 When the library is compiled, a new file called libws.a will be generated, you just have to link this library across your main application.

 ### Why to complicate if things can be simple?